Program overview

 Graduates of the Bachelor of Science in Mathematics program can pursue a variety of career paths in Canada, including:

-• Actuary: Use mathematical and statistical methods to assess risk in insurance and finance sectors.
+• Actuary: Use mathematics, statistics, and financial theory to study uncertain future events, particularly in the insurance and finance sectors.

-• Mathematician: Conduct research and develop new mathematical theories and applications.
+• Mathematician: Conduct research and develop mathematical theories and models to solve practical problems.

-• Operations Research Analyst: Apply mathematical techniques to solve problems and improve decision-making processes in businesses.
+• Operations Research Analyst: Use mathematical and analytical methods to help organizations solve problems and improve decision-making.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.